vasilakisfil/Introspected-REST/README.md

 Failure to provide consistency on access would imply that you don't provide a generic interface but instead you have resource-specific or even object-specific interfaces.
-That would make your API and your client more complex without any apparent reason.

-Actually that's one of the most crucial parts of REST: without a common uniform interface it would be impossible to derive REST:
+Actually a common interface is one of the most crucial parts of REST: without a common uniform interface it would be impossible to derive REST:

 > The central feature that distinguishes the REST architectural style from other